DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-09-30-beta-prototype.md

 * break up forms across pages to support adding multiples (like multiple degrees)
 * implicitly require that each section be completed as a whole, and not allow individual fields to be left blank

 The new prototype borrows heavily from the Apply and Manage services.
-Register sits half way between them in sorts of data collected and actions users need to take - so it's been incredibly helpful to have them to take inspiration from.
+Register sits half way between them in terms of data collected and actions users need to take, so it’s been incredibly helpful to have them to take inspiration from.

 ## Task list pattern